sco0ter/babbler/src/site/markdown/customextensions.md

 }
 ```

-Then you have to register that class **before** creating the connection.
-(That is because the connection creates the JAXB context in its constructor, it can\'t be modified later):
+Then you have to register that class **before** creating the session.
+(That is because the session creates the JAXB context in its constructor, it can\'t be modified later):

 ```java
 XmppContext.getDefault().registerExtension(Product.class);